dridri/tomahawk-plugin-equalizer/README.md

     $ cd build
     $ cmake ..
     $ make
-    $ make install / copy .so/.dll file into the same folder of tomahawk binary
+    $ make install   -- copy .so/.dll file into the same folder as tomahawk binary